Nevado Tres Cruces: Geography and geomorphology

 The volcanoes are formed by explosion craters, lava domes including couleés, lava flows, tephra, and base surge and pyroclastic flow deposits.
 Fallout of explosive eruptions cover the slopes of the southern summit and deposits of a large Plinian eruption and its eruption column cover much of Nevado Tres Cruces and its surroundings.
 Normal faults cut across the volcanic structures and a north-northwest trending fault system appears to have directed the development of the three volcanoes.

 Domo del Indio on the southeastern flank is 3.2 × 1.8 km wide and 235 m high.
 Between it and Nevado Tres Cruces lies a 2 × 1.5 km wide and 150 m deep explosion crater that contains the La Espinilla dome, which is 45 m high and 200–250 m wide.
 Another lava dome is known as Domo las Vicuñas.
 The Tres Cruces Ignimbrite was erupted by Nevado Tres Cruces and lies between Nevado Tres Cruces and Ojos del Salado and reaches a thickness of 100 m.
 It covers a surface area of 81.31 km2.
 The ignimbrite consists of pumice and volcanic ash, is poorly welded and has a low crystal content.

 These edifices rise over older volcanoes, which crop out north of Nevado Tres Cruces in the form of the volcanoes Cristi (5900 m high), Lemp and Rodrigo.
 The latter has a caldera at 5950 m elevation.
 Lemp is located just south of Rodrigo.
 Puntiagudo crops out south of Nevado Tres Cruces.
+Two other centres lie on the southwestern foot: 5194 m high Paitur and 5361 m Trioblite.
 The older structures are smoothened by erosion and lack primary features.
 A thick and large lava flow crops out west of the volcano; it has a surface area of 3.5 × 5.5 km2 and a thickness of 150–200 m.
 Three older lava domes, all heavily eroded, are found on the western flank.